scarlatti/roseingrave/Documentation.md

 use for created spreadsheets.
 The default values can be found [here](https://github.com/scarlatti/roseingrave/blob/main/src/roseingrave/defaults/template_definitions.json).

-The `"masterSpreadsheet"` and `"volunteerSpreadsheet"` values define information for the master and volunteer spreadsheets respectively:
+The `"summarySpreadsheet"` and `"volunteerSpreadsheet"` values define information for the summary and volunteer spreadsheets respectively:

 - `"folder"`: The id of the Google Drive folder to save the created spreadsheets.
 A value of `null` means the root folder.